-As they hold their new garments, the elect can be given the lighted candles by their godparents.
+As they hold their new garment, the elect can be given the lighted candle by their godparent.
 This needs to be choreographed carefully, especially given the size of some Easter candles.
-As paragraph 230 indicates, the priest presider touches the Easter candle as he says the first part of the presentation formula, the godparents catch a light, and then the newly baptized receive their candles from their godparent(s) as the priest presider finishes the formulary.
+As paragraph 230 indicates, the priest presider touches the Easter candle as he says the first part of characteristic p as he says the first part of the presentation formula, immediately before changing.